Sugar House, Salt Lake City: History

 Efforts began to establish a vintage style rail trolley to connect the Sugar House Business District to the TRAX station on 2100 South in South Salt Lake.
 In December 2006 the Utah Transit Authority, Salt Lake City, and South Salt Lake commissioned a Transportation Alternatives Study to examine transit possibilities on the Sugar House Branch of the old Denver and Rio Grande Western Railroad (D&RGW).
 The study determined that a trolley running along a pre-existing rail line was the preferred alternative.
 In May 2009, Mayor Ralph Becker stated that the project could be complete by 2012, will cost $40 million to $50 million, and that he hopes it is the beginning of a new streetcar system across the city.

-The S Line (formerly known as Sugar House Streetcar) began service on December 8, 2013 as planned, and an extension of the line north along 1100 East to Westminster College has been approved.
+The S Line (formerly known as Sugar House Streetcar) began service on December 8, 2013 as planned, and an extension of the line north along 1100 East to Westminster University has been approved.

 In September 2007, the owner of the Granite Block development on the corner of 1100 East and 2100 South, the site of many independent shops, announced plans to redevelop the area.
 In early 2008 the buildings on the eastern half of Granite Block were demolished in preparation for construction; developer Craig Mecham claimed that the buildings were "not safe" due to their age.

 As a replacement, Mecham constructed a six-story building with apartments and ground-level retail/restaurants.
 Many residents and business owners in the area disapproved of the plans for fear that redevelopment would prevent local businesses from thriving and that big business and chain stores would dominate on and off the court.
 For several years a fenced-off demolition site resulted in a scar-like crater and source of controversy in the neighborhood.
 The Great Recession stalled the project.